I have stumbled upon a product called Prosperity Income Network.

 Your business is supposed to be a “built-in website”.

-How you get your visitors to your business?
+How do you get your visitors to your business?

 From this point onwards, is the call center that handles everything for you.